jlevy/og-equity-compensation/README.md

 [tax implications](#taxes-on-equity-compensation), you have many of the tools you need to evaluate an offer that includes equity compensation, or to evaluate equity you currently have in a company.
-A brief recap:

-To measure the potential value of equity, you have to determine or make educated guesses about several things:
+In summary, you have to determine or make educated guesses about several things:

 - **Equity value**: Determined by the value the company may have in the future, and the number of shares you may own?